The following are frequently asked questions about the IUP Community Attitudes about Sexual Violence Survey:

 The survey committee determined that the survey’s goal should be to collect information that would be specific to IUP and that would allow officials to make decisions about programming and prevention efforts on campus.
 After assessing various survey models, including the MIT and Rutgers surveys, the committee decided to utilize MIT’s survey as a template and customize the questions and workflow of the instrument to meet IUP’s needs.
 The survey was also piloted by students to verify the language and question sequence made sense.

-The survey is sponsored by the Office of the President, Office of Social Equity, and the divisions of Academic Affairs, Student Affairs, Enrollment Management and Communications, Administration and Finance, and University Advancement.
+The survey is sponsored by the Office of the President, Office of Social Equity, and the divisions of Academic Affairs, Student Affairs, Enrollment Management, Administration and Finance, and University Advancement.

 What topics does the survey include?

 The survey collects information about students’ experiences related to inappropriate sexual behaviors while attending IUP.
 These behaviors include non-consensual sexual contact (in many cases considered sexual assault), non-consensual sexual penetration (commonly called rape), intimate partner violence, stalking, and sexual harassment.
 The survey asks students about their knowledge of these issues, their awareness of related IUP policies and procedures, and their experiences (if applicable) with the student conduct system.

 IUP is committed to creating and fostering a safe, healthy, and nondiscriminatory environment for students.
 Gathering student perspectives on their experiences related to sexual violence helps campus officials understand what currently works and what needs to be improved.
 Relating to this subject, improvement occurs when the university openly solicits candid and confidential feedback from all critical stakeholders—you, the students—and acts upon this feedback.
 This will improve understanding about how to prevent sexual violence and assist all students.